nanosem/swiftClosures/README.md

 <h3> @escaping </h3>
-Escaping closure

-A closure is said to escape a function when the closure is passed as an argument to the function, but is called after the     function returns.
+<p> A closure is said to escape a function when the closure is passed as an argument to the function, but is called after the     function returns.
 When you declare a function that takes a closure as one of its parameters, you can write <b>@escaping</b>   before   the parameter’s type to indicate that the closure is allowed to escape.

 One way that a closure can escape is by being stored in a variable that is defined outside the function.
 As an example, many   functions that start an asynchronous operation take a closure argument as a completion handler.
 The function returns after     it starts the operation, but the closure isn’t called until the operation is completed—the closure needs to escape, to be .   called later.
-For example:
+For example: </p>

 <code lang="swift">
   var completionHandlers: [() -> Void] = []